What we do

 Preferred date of training

-To see where AEDs are located in your community visit aedlocations.co.nz, or download the app onto your phone.
+To see where your nearest AED is, visit aedlocations.co.nz, or download the app onto your phone.
 It’s completely free.

 GoodSAM Responder App

 By alerting responders, GoodSAM connects those in need with those who have the skills to provide critical help.
-To become a GoodSAM visit GoodSAMapp.org.
+To become a GoodSAM member and to download the free app, visit GoodSAMapp.org.

 {{contactForm.introTitle}}